 The vibrant colors of autumn paint the vast natural wonders of North Carolina in varying hues of oranges, reds, and yellows for an awe-inspiring vision coveted by fall fanatics everywhere.
 Come mid-October, a crisp chill begins to creep into the air while the sun shines bright, creating the perfect atmosphere for a stunning outdoor adventure, all the while wearing a cozy light layer, of course.

-Hike to the highest heights, pick some apples, carve a pumpkin, and break out the warm beverages.
+Hike to the highest heights, pick some apples, enjoy an NC winery, carve a pumpkin, and break out the warm beverages.
 For a fun and unique peek into the local culture, there are an array of seasonal festivities to be found in many of these Tarheel State towns and cities.

 Throughout this scenic Southern region are divine destinations for chasing that perfect fall feeling.
 Below are all the best places to spend the fall in North Carolina.